 the redeployment of talent as other priorities arise

-Linking strategy with the operating model necessitates the translation of your organisational rationale and goals into concrete objectives, and then prioritising them in your operating model design.
-They must describe practical targets that people can use to start thinking about ‘what’ and ‘how’ to develop the operation to meet your objectives.
+Linking strategy with an operating model requires you to translate your organisational rationale and goals into concrete objectives – these objectives are then prioritised in your operating model design.
+They must describe practical targets which people can use to develop the operations to meet business objectives.

 McDonald’s has developed a successful vertically integrated franchise business model through which all its restaurants are operated by the company or by franchisees, which includes foreign affiliate markets under license agreements.